swaptacular/swpt_accounts/protocol.rst

 field), to remind that a transfer is prepared and is waiting for a resolution.
-This guarantees that no prepared transfers will be hanging in the server's database forever, even in the case of a lost message, or a complete database loss on the client side.
+This guarantees that no prepared transfers will be hanging in the server's database forever, even in the case of a lost message, or a complete database loss on the client's side.

 FinalizedTransfer